Tennis Coaching Staff

 “Great opportunities are available for the student-athletes here at Saint Mary’s," commented Campbell.
 "We have the ability here to be one of the top teams and compete on a national level in the near future.”

-Midori Leung is in her second season as an assistant coach with the Saint Mary’s tennis team in 2011-12.
+Midori Leung is in her fifth season as an assistant coach with the Saint Mary’s tennis team in 2014-15.

 While at Kobe College, she played #1 singles and #1 doubles and was again ranked in the top eight in her region.
 She also played in the All Japan Tennis Championships and was ranked in the top 70 in the JTA (Japanese Tennis Association) rankings in both singles and doubles.